-Set Pr.73, Pr.267, and the voltage/current input switch correctly, then input an analog signal in accordance with the setting.
+\1 Set Pr.73, Pr.267, and the voltage/current input switch correctly, then input an analog signal in accordance with the setting.

 Applying a voltage with the voltage/current input switch ON (current input is selected) or a current with the switch OFF (voltage input is selected) could cause component damage of the inverter or analog circuits of output devices.
-(For the details, refer to the Instruction Manual (Detailed) of the FR-F800.)
+(For the details, refer to the FR-F800 Instruction Manual (Detailed).)